dekoza/mtgpl/AKH.rst

 :mtgtip:`As Foretold<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/f/0f91d225-788e-42fc-9d01-8668f672b717.jpg?1543674881|https://scryfall.com/card/akh/42/as-foretold?utm_source=api>`
    At the beginning of your upkeep, put a time counter on As Foretold.

-   Once each turn, you may pay |mana_0| rather than pay the mana cost for a spell you cast with converted mana cost X or less, where X is the number of time counters on As Foretold.
+   Once each turn, you may pay |mana_0| rather than pay the mana cost for a spell you cast with mana value X or less, where X is the number of time counters on As Foretold.

 :mtgtip:`Aven Initiate<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/1/61203781-24ad-4bc9-9b69-97149f3043bc.jpg?1543674888|https://scryfall.com/card/akh/43/aven-initiate?utm_source=api>`